shanshan0000/lundecpp/Readme.md

 #### 挂科率

-Despite the efforts from the prof side, the failing rate of LO02 has been very high.
+Despite the efforts from the prof side, historically, the failing rate of LO02 has been very high.

 - 2020： ~25% failing rate
 - 2021： ~30% failing rate